-By joining CASA’s Legacy Society, you can ensure that capable, consistent, caring advocacy will be available for future generations of CASA children.
+By joining CASA’s Legacy Society, you can ensure that capable, consistent, caring advocacy will be available for future generations of CASA children and youth.

 There are many ways to make a legacy gift.
 A few simple and inexpensive options include designating CASA as a beneficiary in retirement accounts, life insurance policies and annuities, “in trust” accounts, bequests, and gifts that generate income for life.
 These are small changes that can make a significant difference.
 View the Legacy Giving Options below and fill out the form to request more information about making a legacy gift to CASA.